 - G. It is generally considered that no indirect taxes, including customs duties, should be imposed on the temporary admission of goods to be used for the purposes of a government-to-government aid project.
-This corresponds to the rules of: - a) Chapter 1 (Temporary Admission) of the Specific Annex G to the Revised Kyoto Convention"), and - b) the parts of the Convention on temporary admission (commonly referred to as "the Istanbul Convention") that relate to temporary admission of certain goods.
+This corresponds to the rules of: - a) Chapter 1 (Temporary Admission) of the Specific Annex G to International Convention on the simplification and harmonization of Customs procedures, as amended (commonly referred to as "the Revised Kyoto Convention"), and - b) the parts of the Convention on temporary admission (commonly referred to as "the Istanbul Convention") that relate to temporary admission of certain goods.